Some Common Questions

-We can’t speak for all areas in the UK but this course is fully accredited for study leave in West Midlands.
-It is also claimable for trainees in North-West and KSS Deaneries.
-Many trainees in other schemes have also successfully claimed study leave allowance.
+We can’t speak for all areas in the UK but this course is fully accredited for study leave in several deanery areas – for example West Midlands.

 We provide certificates of attendance and receipts for those wishing to submit a claim.